Pre-Dawn Prowlers From NYC Caught At Route 4 Car Dealership With Guns, Drugs: Paramus PD

 The getaway driver for a pair of car thieves caught prowling a Route 4 car dealership in Paramus before dawn was carrying two guns and several heroin folds, authorities said.

-Officer Matthew Orefice chased down one of them while responding to a call of prowlers with flashlights in the lot at DCH Paramus Honda shortly after 3 a.m.
+Officer Matthew Orefice chased down one of them while responding to a call of men with flashlights peering into vehicle on the DCH Paramus Honda lot shortly after 3 a.m.
 Thursday, March 24, Deputy Police Chief Robert M. Guidetti said.

 He was identified as Mitchell A. Pringle, 34, of Brooklyn.